django-cms/djangocms-template/docs/guidelines/backend.md

 The `backend/templates` directory is only for global templates, for anything else use app specific templates per django guidelines.

+When you need to override a plugin templates create a directory `backend.plugins.overrides.{you_plugin_name}`.

 ### envs

 When you're editing the env files add the changes to another inactive changes, this way you're never going to commit those changes to git.